OptimalBits/bull/README.md

 #### Queue##clean(options)

 Tells the queue remove all jobs created outside of a grace period.
-You can clean the jobs with the following states: completed, waiting, active, delayed, and failed.
+You can clean the jobs with the following states: completed, wait, active, delayed, and failed.

 __Example__